honeydipper/honeydipper/README.md

 ### Features

 #### Embracing GitOps
-Honeydipper should have little to no local configuration needed to be bootstraped.
+Honeydipper should have little to no local configuration needed to be bootstrapped.
 Once bootstrapped, the system should be able to pull configurations from one or more git repo.
 The benefit is the ease of maintenance of the system and access control automatically provided by git repo(s).
 The system needs to watch the git repos, one way or another, for changes and reload as needed.
 For continuous operation, the system should be able to survive when there is a configuration error, and should be able to continue running with an older version of the configuration.

 #### Pluggable Architecture
 Drivers make up an important part of the Honeydipper ecosystem.
 Most of the data mutations and actual work processes are handled by the drivers, including data decryption, internal communication, and interacting with external systems.
 Honeydipper should be able to extend itself through loading external drivers dynamically, and when configurations change, reload the running drivers hot or cold.
 There should be an interface for the drivers to delegate work to each other through RPCs.